 White, yellow, red and pink, there are daisies of so many different colors and types, but how many?

 There are a whopping 20,000 species of daisies, some small and white, some showy and colorful.
 The six most popular daisy types are coneflowers, gerbera daisies, Shasta and Bellis daisies, African daisies, gloriosa daisies and marguerites.
-Within each group, there are many to choose from.
+Within each group, there are many varieties to choose from.

 Everybody loves daisy flowers, but with 20,000 varieties, it will be difficult to choose the one that’s perfect for you and your garden…